 FILL WITH WATER, AND MARK THE WATER LEVEL

-Make sure to add dechlore if you are adding water to a koi pond or aquarium with fish or wildlife. tap-water is deadly when not treated accordingly. we’ve had people lose fish due to not treating the water when storing them during pond construction. the same applies to adding water to check levels. when you have filled your water feature to a level you can remember, turn the water off and also turn the pumps off for 24 hours. (buy an aerator if you have large amounts of fish) this will tell you if the basin is losing water, or if the equipment or waterfall is the culprit. after 24 hours has passed, check the water level, if it is where you left it (within 1/4 inch even) then you know the water loss is occurring in the waterfall or equipment area. if you lost 1/4″+ of water, you might have a leak in the main basin, if so – call a professional company to store your koi fish and evaluate the leak, we recommend letting the pond drop down as far as it’ll go if it’s in the main basin as this will tell you where the leak is.
+Make sure to add dechlore if you are adding water to a koi pond or aquarium with fish or wildlife. tap-water is deadly when not treated accordingly. we’ve had people lose fish due to not treating the water when storing them during pond construction. the same applies to adding water to check levels. when you have filled your water feature to a level you can remember, turn the water off and also turn the pumps off for 24 hours. (buy an aerator if you have large amounts of fish) this will tell you if the koi pond has a leak, or if the equipment or waterfall is the culprit. after 24 hours has passed, check the water level, if it is where you left it (within 1/4 inch even) then you know the water loss is occurring in the waterfall or equipment area. if you lost 1/4″+ of water, you might have a leak in the main basin, if so – call a professional company to store your koi fish and evaluate the leak, we recommend letting the pond drop down as far as it’ll go if it’s in the main basin as this will tell you where the leak is.

 RUBBER LINERS OVER 10 MUST BE REPLACED, PATCHES WON’T BOND CORRECTLY WITH AN OLD BRITTLE LINER

 DETERMINING THE LEAK IN A WATERFALL OR PLUMBING